CivicTechWR/WRvotes/docs/philosophies/candidate-info.md

 request that photos adhere to the guidelines below.
 We will usually reject photos that do not adhere to these guidelines.

-Submitting a photo is not mandatory but is probably helpful.
-Candidates cards without photos will display a generic icon.
+Candidate cards without photos will display a generic icon.

 We store photos on our website's servers, and thus require explicit permission from candidates in order to get a copy, store them, and crop/resize them as necessary.
-You can grant us this permission in your email.
+We will ask for this permission when we contact candidates.

 Candidates can submit photos to us by emailing us an appropriate PNG or JPEG file, or sending us a link to a photo we may copy and use on our